Skip to main content

 72%

-• The story is well-written and captures the essence of the Game of Thrones universe.
+• The story is well-written with strong character development, capturing the essence of the Game of Thrones universe and delivering high-stakes drama.

-• Technical issues, such as bugs and poor animations, detract from the overall experience.
+• Technical issues, including frequent crashes, graphical glitches, and poor optimization, significantly detract from the overall experience.

 • story

-The story in "Game of Thrones: A Telltale Games Series" is set in the Game of Thrones universe, focusing on House Forrester, a lesser-known family loyal to the Starks.
-While the narrative is well-written and engaging, many players feel that their choices have little impact on the overall plot, which remains largely predetermined, leading to a sense of frustration and disappointment, especially with the unresolved cliffhanger ending.
-Despite these criticisms, the game is praised for its character development, emotional depth, and the immersive experience it offers to fans of the franchise.
+The story in "Game of Thrones: A Telltale Games Series" is set in the Game of Thrones universe, focusing on House Forrester, a noble family loyal to the Starks.
+While the narrative is well-written and features strong character development, many players feel that their choices have little impact on the overall plot, leading to a linear experience that often ends in tragedy.
+The game concludes on a cliffhanger, leaving many plot threads unresolved and raising concerns about the likelihood of a sequel to provide closure.

 • “Whether negotiating in King’s Landing, commanding soldiers in battle, or managing alliances, the story delivers high-stakes drama at every turn.”